opvious/sdk.py/README.md

 ```

 In other environments, prefer using the `aiohttp`-powered clients as they are
-more performant.
-This is the default if the corresponding dependencies are
+more performant (this is the default if the `aio` dependencies were specified).
-available.

 ## Next steps